vivekmathema/GCxGC-CRISP/README.md

 •General protocol: (C. Super-resolution Tab) For training, selected dataset (SR training dataset) --> Setup hyperparameters (epochs, Learning rates, batch size) --> Train models.
 For Upscaling, select the folder containing low-resolution images (LR input) --> Select the folder containing trained models (SR model path) --> Input name of the trained model (SR model id) --> Press upscaling button --> Upscaled images will be stored on SR output path.

 ## D.  Contour Classifier Training and Inference
 This is the final module of Contour Profiler which uses a customized version of state-of-the-art deep convolutional neural networks (D-CNN) such as VGG16, VGG19 Inception V3, DenseNet, and ResNet for classification of Contour using Transfer learning.
 The technique is applicable for a relatively small amount of samples.
 This module has two submodules: (i) Trainer, which can train on input multiple classes of GC×GC-MS data.
 The data sets are separated into training and validation sets for evaluating both training and validation accuracy, receiver operator curves, and model loss function.
-The training module was a built-in image augmentation option, which can randomly conduct multiple image augmentation operations (e.g. image shearing, skewing, and distortion) for generating more diversity for the training network. (ii) Inference, is the ultimate terminal point of the ContourGAN platform.
+The training module was a built-in image augmentation option, which can randomly conduct multiple image augmentation operations (e.g. image shearing, skewing, and distortion) for generating more diversity for the training network. (ii) Inference, is the ultimate terminal point of the CRISP platform.
 This uses the trained classifier model to conduct inference on the unknown samples and preset threshold.
 The GUI has real-time visualization of classification and validation accuracy, model loss function which enables users to instantly view the training status.
 The models can be continued training with updated datasets and training configuration can be stored for future use and unknown sample inferencing.
 A report file is generated consisting of the source images for inferencing and tagged images (optional) with their corresponding classification confidence.

 • General Protocol: (D. Classification Training | Inference tab) For training, Set the source image dataset (Source images)--> Set the Model storage path (Model path) and Unique classifier model ID (Model id) --> Select the Dense Neural Net for Transfer learning model (default VGG)--> Set the hyperparameters (Learning rate/decay, Optimizers, batch size, Training Iterations… etc.) --> Set image augmentation (options in image augmentation tab) --> Start training.
 For Inference, Select the trained model path (model path) --> Input name of trained classifier model ID (Model id) --> Set Input image contour source (Test images) --> Set output inference result folder (Tagged images) & report file path and classification threshold and report file output format (Under Inferencing option tab)  --> Start Inferencing [Note: The preprocessing of data for inferencing should be done in the same manner as the model was trained for. i.e.: Full frame or ROI input in same image mode.
 For the Deep stacked contour images, the inference input should be of the same coordinates DeepStacked images as used for the training model.
 Use the (1A & C. AutoROIs and Deep Stacking Tab) and load the deep stacking data coordinates and preprocess the Input images before inputting for the inferencing.